Handbook home

 INDICATIVE CONTENT

-The subject will first introduce the types of information leakage that can occur under several threat models and explore methods for protecting sensitive content during data analysis.
-The second part of the subject will introduce methods from machine learning that are widely used for cyber security analysis.
-Specific unsupervised machine learning techniques will be covered in more detail, which include methods for anomaly detection, alarm correlation and intrusion detection.
+The first part of the subject will explore different types of information leakage that can arise under various threat models and examine methods for protecting sensitive data during analysis.
+The second part will introduce machine learning techniques that enhance model reliability, with a particular focus on unsupervised learning methods such as anomaly detection, alarm correlation, and intrusion detection.
 The third part of the subject will introduce some of the theoretical challenges and emerging issues for security analytics research, based on recent trends in the evolution of security threats.

 Intended learning outcomes